-Over the course of an average week at the synagogue, you will see members playing bridge, rock and jazz musicians rehearsing for a service, adults studying Hebrew and subjects of Jewish interest, children learning to do Israeli dancing, attend youth club or studying Hebrew, young and old attending services on Shabbat and a Monday Afternoon Club social for the older members of our community.
+Over the course of an average week at the synagogue, you will see members playing bridge, rock and jazz musicians rehearsing for a service, adults studying Hebrew and subjects of Jewish interest, children learning to do Israeli dancing, attend youth club or studying Hebrew, young and old attending services on Shabbat and a Thursday Lunch Club social for the older members of our community.

 If you would like to find out more, please contact Rabbi Rebecca Qassim Birk at email@example.com or visit the Membership section (Join Us) of the website.

 Our Council (in alphabetical order):

 I have been a member for many years and now have the privilege and honour of being the President of our synagogue.

 Attending Council meetings shows how committed its members are to making our synagogue a vibrant community.

 Having been co-opted onto Council for a second year I look forward to working towards even stronger membership involvement.
 I have been a member of FPS for nearly 10 years, with my family, and love our synagogue’s ethos of inclusion and equality.
 I am also involved with Jewish education in professional and voluntary roles, and have previously worked in TV production and charity management.